KayeMarieMCollantes25-cfp/PORTFOLIO-5/README.md

 # PORTFOLIO-5
-This portfolio tackles the concepts of function.
+This portfolio tackles the concepts of strings.